wireservice/agate/docs/cookbook/sql.rst

 .. note::

-    I don't advise chaining commands like this.
-Being explicit about each step is usually better.
+    Chaining commands in this way is often not a good idea.
+Being explicit about each step tends to produce clearer code.

 Aggregate functions
 ===================